Quick Answer

 Most first-apartment mistakes are normal.
 They happen when you move fast, buy emotionally, or assume “base rent” is the full cost.
 These quick fixes keep the move-in calm.

 - Skipping the full cost check: Add utilities and fees before you commit.
 Use the Hidden Fees Estimator.
+Many renters also miss add-ons covered in the hidden rental fees guide.

 - Buying large furniture first: Measure the space and live in it for a couple of weeks before you lock in a layout.